mpound/pdrtpy/roadmap.md

 - add full Roueff et al Table of H2 line parameters

+- helpful methods to compute temperature and column density for users with insufficient data for fill fitting

 - full support for map-based pixel-by-pixel fitting

 - regularization technique to reduce unphysical spatial variation